 While a common last is often used for both shoes, custom can be created for individual dancers, ensuring a perfect fit that enhances comfort and performance.

-The turn shoe method demonstrates the skill and craftsmanship that exactly makes a pointe required to produce high-quality pointe shoes.
+The turn shoe method demonstrates the skill and craftsmanship required to produce high-quality pointe shoes.

 Breaking In